KinaKnowledge/juno-lang/README.md

 Juno
 ====

+### Links
+Latest Release
+Documentation
+API

 Juno is a self-hosted Lisp dialect that compiles to Javascript.
-It aims to provide fast execution and ease of use and features such as a macro facility modeled on Common Lisp and the ability to save and restore the running image.
+It combines fast execution and ease of use with features such as a macro facility modeled on Common Lisp and the ability to save and restore the running image.
 Juno provides a native Lisp computing environment for Javascript platforms: the browser, Deno or Node (ala V8), or similar.

+## About Juno

 Juno as a Lisp straddles two worlds.
 It is built to easily leverage Javascript environments and libraries with the composability and expressiveness of Lisp.
 Javascript is preserved in terms of logical operators, the native types, exceptions, asynchronous functions, arrow functions, Promises, import/export, generators and the like.
 Juno doesn't have different language constructs, and this makes it easy to access and work with Javascript libraries and functions.
 In fact you can inline javascript code as part of your Lisp forms.